and0125/pre-construction-homes/README.md

 ## Features to Add (from Software Development Meeting)

-- [ ] adding user login / logout functionality
+- [ ] adding user login / logout functionality (IN PROGRESS: Aaron)
   - [ ] using firebase for auth
 - [ ] have one normal user and an admin site with a dashboard
 - [ ] A news feed landing page